moonsharp-devs/moonsharp_org/index.md

 Next scheduled release: 14 Nov 2014.

+#### 2014-10-21

+Minor changes have been done to how escape sequences in strings are managed.

+Also, the sharing objects and error handling tutorials have been added!

 #### 2014-10-20

 Version 0.6.0 has been released.
 This is a very big release and contains - above all - a complete string library and a vastly